emreercin/demoproms/_team/burcin_halacli.md

 layout: team
 ---

 Burçin is an associate professor in the Department of Internal Diseases at the Medicine Faculty, Hacettepe University, Ankara, Turkey.
 His main research are is Intensive Care and Internal Diseases.
-He is a researcher in the project.

-Burçin, Ankara Hacettepe Üniversitesi Tıp Fakültesi İç Hastalıkları Anabilim Dalı'nda doçent olarak görev yapmaktadır.
-Başlıca araştırmaları Yoğun Bakım ve İç Hastalıklarıdır.
-Projede araştırmacı olarak görev almaktadır.